Skip to main content

 You may also bring in other Rust crates to extend functionality.

-For instance, to use semaphore-rs, you can add it like this:
+For instance, to use semaphore-protocol, you can add it like this:

 Cargo.toml